The following is the report of the first session of the Accounting Adventure.

 In this report, I analysed the things that impressed us most during the session: difficult moments, how we overcame them and, of course, our final feedback.

-What is an adventure?
-It is a workshop in which I develop real functionality together with the team participants.
+What is an Adventure?
+It is a workshop in which I develop real softwre features together with the team participants.
 We have to solve real software design challenges on a real system.
 I explain how and why I make certain design decisions or how and why I apply certain practices.
-Here you can find more about our software design adventures.
+Here you can find more about our Software Design Adventures.

-The Accounting Adventure is based on the same stories presented in the SDP Anti-IF The Composite Pattern Workshop: a series of requests from our friend Marc.
+The Accounting Adventure is based on the same requests presented in the SDP Anti-IF The Composite Pattern Workshop: a series of requests from our friend Marc (a fictional customer).

-In the SDP Anti-IF Workshop, this report was the first story of four that were ready to be developed by participants.
-Yet most struggled to effectively implement this very first story.
-The pattern of Composite was clear to each of them.
+In the SDP Anti-IF The Composite Pattern Workshop, this report was the first request of four that were ready to be developed by participants.
+Yet most struggled to effectively implement this very first request.
+The Composite Pattern was clear to each of them.
 What happened?
 I asked this question at the end of our session and this was the feedback I collected:

 Isn't this exactly the same context we find ourselves daily when we develop software?
 We know design principles and patterns and yet when it comes to apply them something doesn't work.
 We apply design principles and patterns as we have studied them from really good books and, in the result, software becomes more complicated, it starts to hinder rather than help the development of the next features.

-Well, the SDP Anti-IF Workshops are a training to prepare us for those situations.
+Well, the SDP Anti-IF Workshops are a training aimed to prepare us for those situations.
 But something had gone wrong...
-So we decided to organize an ad-hoc Adventure.
+Therefore, we decided to organize an ad-hoc Adventure.

-In the Adventures I develop in first person and participants work with me...
+In the Adventures I develop in first person and the participants work with me...
 One board, one team... one IDE, one team.
-For the Accounting Adventure we took the same stories Marc prepared for the Anti-IF Workshop.
+For the Accounting Adventure we took the same requests that Marc prepared for the Anti-IF Workshop.

 We need to understand What to do before we develop it, don't we?

-The first thing we did was not to settle for what was written in Marc's story.
+The first thing we did was not to settle for what was written in Marc's request.